-A: The engine warranty for any Kubota engine built or used in the US is 2 years, 2000 hours, whichever comes first.
-There is also a 3rd year, 3000 hour Major Component Warranty applicable only in the US and Canada.
+A: The engine warranty for any Kubota engine built or used in the U.S. is two years or 2,000 hours, whichever comes first.
+There is also a third year, 3,000 hour Major Component Warranty applicable only in the U.S. and Canada.
 See the Engine Warranty Statement for more information.

 Q: I can’t find diesel-rated 10W30.
 Can I use 15W40?